andreyponomarevru/static-site-generator/sssg/src/assets/text/articles/2021-03-20-asynchronous-programming-in-javascript-part-ii-synchronous-vs.-asynchronous-code.md

 ---

 **JavaScript is at its most basic a *synchronous*, *blocking*, *single-threaded* language.
-That is, the JavaScript engine can only process one statement at a time in a single thread.**
+That is the JavaScript engine can only process one statement at a time in a single thread.**

-The meaning of "single-threaded" has been covered in the first part.
+The meaning of "single-threaded" has been covered in the first part of the article series.
+The current article concerns the meaning of two other words: "synchronous" and "blocking".

-This time, I want to explain what "synchronous" and "blocking" means.

 # Synchronicity vs. Asynchronicity <a name="synchronicity-vs-asynchronicity"></a>

-The terms **synchronous** and **asynchronuous** describe *how* the code in the thread is executed.
+The terms **synchronous** and **asynchronous** describe the *how* the code in the thread gets executed.

 We can divide all JavaScript code into:

   * ***synchronous code* (synchronous execution) is the code (functions), which the interpreter runs on the main thread.
 The interpreter executes code *sequentially*, line by line, from top to bottom; all instructions are executed in the same order they appear in your program.
 When someone says that a programming language is synchronous he means exactly this: a language has only one thread and all the code being executed runs on it sequentially.**

     When you invoke a synchronous function, its *Execution Context* (EC) is immediately added to the Call Stack >  executes > and removed from the Stack *only when the execution is completely finished*.
-Such code is a blocking code — it blocks the Event Loop cause it prevents the further execution of a program: if any operation (some nested function for instance) executes for too long, all other operations are suspended, waiting for the current operation being finished.
-Such situations called **"thread blocking"** or "Event Loop blocking" or just "blocking" and the code causing them — the "blocking code".
+Such code is a blocking code — it blocks the Event Loop cause it prevents the further execution of a program: if any operation (some nested function for instance) executes for too long, all other operations are suspended, waiting for the current operation to be finished.
+Such situations are called **"thread blocking"** or "Event Loop blocking" or just "blocking" and the code causing them — the "blocking code".
 That is the function suspends (blocks) the execution of all the code following right beneath its invocation and as a consequence, all the queued tasks in Macrotask Queue.
 The blocking lasts until the function is completely executed, and its EC is removed from the stack.
-We will discuss blocking in a more detail later in separate section.
+We will discuss blocking in  more detail later in a separate section.

     All JavaScript "native code" (i.e. functions provided by JavaScript Engine itself and not by the Runtime Environment) is synchronous.

     **NOTE**.
-There are only two slippy cases: **Promise handlers (`then`, `catch`, `finally`) and `async`/`await` are "asynchronous".** I use quotes cause *they are not asyncrhonous in a litteral sense*.
+There are only two slippy cases: **Promise handlers (`then`, `catch`, `finally`) and `async`/`await` are "asynchronous".** I use quotes cause *they are not asynchronous in a literal sense*.
 Technically speaking these functions are synchronous as any other native JavaScript code.
-The reason we often call them "asynchronous" is because they *manage* (*handle*, *make use of*) the real asynchronicity provided by the Runtime Environment (be it a browser (which RE provides Web APIs), Node.js (which RE provides Node.js APIs), etc.). **So the asynchronicity is not baked into these functions, rather it is provided by the external environment.** Let's reiterate: Promises and `async`/`await` are not asynchronous, they are just *means* to handle asynchronous code.
+The reason we often call them "asynchronous" is that they *manage* (*handle*, *make use of*) the real asynchronicity provided by the Runtime Environment (be it a browser (which RE provides Web APIs), Node.js (which RE provides Node.js APIs), etc.). **So the asynchronicity is not baked into these functions, rather it is provided by the external environment.** Let's reiterate: Promises and `async`/`await` are not asynchronous, they are just *means* to handle asynchronous code.
 They use Event Loop and the API provided by the RE creates for them tasks in a Queue, so they don't create any new threads.
 But the *asynchronous functions* they handle (like `fs.readFile` in `await fs.readFile(...)` is a part of Node.js Runtime Environment (i.e. part of Node.js API provided by Environment), so while executing, under the hood `fs` utilizes one of the threads in Worker Pool.

-  * ***asynchronous code* (asynchronous execution) is the code (functions), which the interpreter runs either on a separrate parallel thread at the same time as the main thread (e.g. `fs.readFile()`) OR in the same main thread but after all sync code has been executed (e.g. `setTimeout()`).
-It means that asynchronous functions do not block the thread unlike the synchronous ones: asyn function starts exactly like a regular sync function, but unlike the sync function, its async function's EC is immediately removed from the Stack and doesn't block the code following after it i.e. the interpreter proceeds to execute the code down below.**
+  * ***asynchronous code* (asynchronous execution) is the code (functions), which the interpreter runs either on a separate parallel thread at the same time as the main thread (e.g. `fs.readFile()`) OR in the same main thread but after all sync code has been executed (e.g. `setTimeout()`).
+It means that asynchronous functions do not block the thread unlike the synchronous ones: async function starts exactly like a regular sync function, but unlike the sync function, async function's EC is immediately removed from the Stack and doesn't block the code following after it i.e. the interpreter proceeds to execute the code down below.**

-    Generally we should not care whether the function runs on a separate thread or on the same thread but after the sync code executed because this is the internal implementation details and they may vary between Runtime Environments and APIs they provide.
+    Generally, we should not care whether the function runs on a separate thread or the same thread but after the sync code is executed because this is the internal implementation details and they may vary between Runtime Environments and APIs they provide.

     **NOTE**.
 Regarding functions executing in a separate parallel thread — these functions are always provided by the Runtime Environment's APIs (e.g. `fetch` belongs to the Web API provided by Browser RE, `fs.readFile` belongs to Node.js API provided by Node.js RE).
 They are implemented in a way to allow the interpreter to remove their EC from the Call Stack before they have finished the execution.
-Meanwhile they continue the execution in a parallel thread.
+Meanwhile, they continue the execution in a parallel thread.

-    Speaking about APIs providing asynchronous functions: these APIs can’t themselves put the execution code on to the stack, if it did, then it would randomly appear in the middle of your code.
+    Speaking about APIs providing asynchronous functions: these APIs can’t themselves push the execution code to the stack; if it did, then it would randomly appear in the middle of your code.
 Any Web API pushes the callback onto the Queue when it’s done executing.
 The Event Loop now is responsible for the execution of these tasks i.e. callbacks in the Queue and pushing it in the stack, when it is empty.
-Event Loop basic job is to look both at the stack and the Queue, pushing the first thing on the Queue to the stack when it see stack as empty.
+Event Loop's basic job is to look both at the stack and the Queue, pushing the first thing on the Queue to the stack when it sees the stack as empty.
 Each task (callback) is always processed completely before any other task is processed, hence all callbacks in the Queue have to wait until the current one is finished.
 If a script runs too long, it blocks others. **That’s why callbacks should be relatively short and simple.** If you put some heavy computations in it, it will block the thread.

     Now, as for the list of asynchronous functions, here they are (remember all of them provided by the Runtime Environment) (sure, we can write our own async functions but here we discuss the ones provided by the RE):